4 Secrets of Productive Homeschool MomsNovember 8, 2023

-Every mom has times where she feels she just can’t cope with the lengthy list of tasks she’s planned for the day: paying as much attention as possible to her child, doing the grocery shopping, going to work, and maybe having some personal time during the day as well.
+Every mom has times when she feels she just can’t cope with the lengthy list of tasks she’s planned for the day: paying as much attention as possible to her child, doing the grocery shopping, going to work, and maybe having some personal time during the day as well.
 At the same time, no one wants to suffer from this daily routine—moms want to feel rested and joyful.

 The typical homeschool mom can actually deal with the above list of responsibilities with patience, love, and what’s more important, professional understanding.
-Such a mom is like a great combination of a schoolteacher, amazing professor, and coach.
+Such a mom is like a great combination of a schoolteacher, an amazing professor, and a coach.

 We invite you to try it out—you’re likely to discover your life may change for the better!
 At the very least, you will start to see the first steps of transformation.
-We’ve discovered a few useful tips or pieces of homeschooling advice which can actually help you manage homeschooling issues.
+We’ve discovered a few useful tips or pieces of homeschooling advice that can actually help you manage homeschooling issues.

 Yes, this may sound counterintuitive, but it’s actually the opposite of what you probably assume will work.
 You need to interact with the children when they are awake and alert, for example.
 When the children are asleep, you need to rest as well.
 When young children begin to crawl, they can begin to provide help for mom.
 They can be involved in chores and the household way of life, as well as homeschool family affairs.
 Don’t be afraid to give them small tasks from a young age.
 You’ll be surprised what they can do!

 It’s equally important to start little by little to show your trust in your children’s abilities.
 They may be discouraged or think they can’t do it at first.
 But, encourage your children to express their emotions.
 Encourage them to view things in a positive light, but realize that just as we get angry they do as well.
 Accept these emotions, showing sympathy if needed and instruction on how to deal with their emotions.
-Here are four skills that can help you become fulfilled and happy at this stage in their development:
+Here are four skills that can help you become fulfilled and happy at this stage in your child’s development:

 - homeschooled kids spend more time with you, learning new things